 A potential downside of good speed sleds is that they can be relatively pricey for such a niche training area.
 They can also influence your running gait.

 Resistance training exercises with free weights may offer more of your desired benefits for less of the downsides.

 Agility hurdles are basically small plastic hurdles that don’t hurt if you hit them when an agility exercise isn’t done perfectly.
 You can use them in agility drills with more of a focus on exercises where you have to raise your knees.

-The more unique advantage of agility hurdles is that they offer this possibility to implement exercises with raised feet and jumps.
-Besides that they are also relatively budget-friendly, sturdy, and they don’t require a lot of storage room.
+The more unique advantage of agility hurdles is that they offer the possibility to implement exercises with raised feet and jumps.
+Besides that, they are also relatively budget-friendly, sturdy, and they don’t require a lot of storage room.